-This criterion includes access to the public areas: entrance and reception area, restaurant, public sanitary facilities, swimming pools, etc. It is strongly recommended that the facilities are approved by a national/local disability association.
+This criterion includes access to the public areas: entrance and reception area, conference facilities, restaurant, public sanitary facilities, swimming pools, etc. It is recommended that the establishment also provides access to equipped guest rooms, including the bathrooms in the guest rooms.
+It is strongly recommended that the facilities are approved by a national/local disability association.